epwalsh/obsidian.nvim/README.md

     time_format = "%H:%M",
     -- A map for custom variables, the key should be the variable and the value a function substitutions = {},
   },

-  -- Optional, customize the backlinks interface. backlinks = {
-    -- The default height of the backlinks location list. height = 10,
-    -- Whether or not to wrap lines. wrap = true,
-  },

-  -- Optional, customize the tags interface. tags = {
-    -- The default height of the tags location list. height = 10,
-    -- Whether or not to wrap lines. wrap = true,
-  },

   -- Optional, by default when you use `:ObsidianFollowLink` on a link to an external